pukkapies/dl-imperial-maths/assignments/week_6/final_assignment.md

 ## Generative model for the CelebA dataset

 This final assignment covers the remainder of the course.
 The aims for the assignment are:
-* Design, build, train and test a generative model of the CelebA dataset
+* Design, build, train and test a generative model of your choosing for the CelebA dataset
 * Explore more of Tensorflow or PyTorch’s functions for data processing
 * Write a report to summarise the research work carried out for this assignment
 * Provide example generations from your trained model